sodemir/microservices-with-spring-netflix-docker/README.md

 All services have seperate docker files, in the root folder.
 They are being used by docker-compose.
 If you want to change anything with the images, you can edit them.

-docker-compose.yml is in the project root folder too, if you can want to make changes on it.
+docker-compose.yml is in the project root folder too, if you want to make changes on it.

 _note : All project pom files include docker maven plugin developed by spotify, configured to create images for each microservice.
 But you don't have to use it._